forta-network/forta-bot-examples/tx-message-sentiment-analysis-py/README.md

   - Fired when a transaction contains a negative text message
   - Severity is always set to "High"
   - Type is always set to "info"
-  - Metadata includes model confidence scores for both sentiment and emotion models.
+  - Metadata includes model confidence scores, response times for both sentiment and emotion models.

 - <POSITIVE|NEUTRAL>-<EMOTION>-TEXT-MESSAGE
   - Fired when a transaction contains a positive or neutral text message
   - Severity is always set to "Low"
   - Type is always set to "info"
-  - Metadata includes model confidence scores for both sentiment and emotion models.
+  - Metadata includes model confidence scores, response times for both sentiment and emotion models.

 ## Test Data